edumoot/edumoot.github.io/_pages/index.md

 ![Yachao Zhu]({{ '/assets/images/profile-picture.jpg' | relative_url }}){: .profile-picture}

-I am a 4th year PhD student in Computer Science at the University of Leeds, specializing in software testing and software reliability.
-My research is focused on applying code analysis techniques to detect bugs associated with compilation, debugging, and debug information, aiming to improve software reliability.
+My name is YaChao Zhu.
+I am a PhD student at the [School of Computer Science](https://eps.leeds.ac.uk/computing) at the University of Leeds.
+I work with [Prof. Zheng Wang](https://zwang4.github.io).

+My research focuses on debug information, particularly applying random testing and code analysis techniques to detect bugs associated with compiler, debugger, and debug information.
+My main project detected more than 20 bugs in LLVM.

 ## Research Interests

 - Software Testing
-- Software Reliability
 - Code Analysis Techniques
 - Bug Detection and Prevention